Zilliqa/dev-portal-old/docs/mining-general-info.md

 ## Network Difficulty

 The bootstrapped difficulty level for the mainnet is set at `10`.
-This difficulty level is dynamic and adjusts by `+/- 1` for every `+/- 100` deviation from the target `1810` PoW submissions per DS epoch.
+This difficulty level is dynamic and adjusts by `+/- 1` for every `+/- 99` deviation from the target `1810` PoW submissions per DS epoch.
+Maximum increase per DS epochs is `+/- 1`.

 > **NOTE:** Difficulty level is the log2(Difficulty).

+Say if there are `1810` seats available in the network:

+* But there are `1909` PoW submissions, the shard difficulty level will increase by `0.125` for the next DS epoch.
-Say if there are `1810` seats available in the network but there are `1910` PoW submissions, the difficulty level will increase by `1` for the next DS epoch.
+* But there are `2602` PoW submissions, the shard difficulty level will increase by `1` for the next DS epoch.
+* But there are `1711` PoW submissions, the shard difficulty level will decrease by `0.125` for the next DS epoch.

-Say if there are `1810` seats available in the network but there are `1710` PoW submissions, the difficulty level will decrease by `1` for the next DS epoch.
+* But there are `1018` PoW submissions, the shard difficulty level will decrease by `1` for the next DS epoch.

 ## Network Reward Mechanism